akaalias/Poppy/README.md

-## Poppy keeps your single most important website on top of all other windows.
+## 🎉 Poppy keeps your single most important website on top of all other windows.

-Poppy is a tiny, native macOS app that's especially useful when you are...
+Poppy is a free, tiny, native app for macOS Ventura.

+It's incredibly useful for...

 ### ...Writing and Editing with ChatGPT